ricpol/pygrister/doc/gry.rst

 - exit code ``2`` means that the execution was aborted because you did not enter the command correctly (forgot an argument, etc.);
 - exit code ``3`` means that the command was executed, but the Grist server returned a "bad" Http code (like 404, 500 and so on).
+Also, code ``3`` is returned when the server was unreachable.
 This is almost never Gry/Pygrister's fault, but likely a problem with your configuration: retry the same command with the ``-i`` option to find out more.